patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/about.md

 ### Patterns

 Patterns document best practices and solutions to common use cases and design problems.
-Some patterns are accompanied by demos that provide an interactive example of the pattern for demonstration and reuse.
+Some patterns are accompanied by demos that provide an interactive example and reusable code to support implementation.

 ### Design and accessibility guidelines